giuliodondi/kOS-ShuttleEntrySim/README.md

 Make sure not to have more than about 4 tons or 180 m/s deltaV worth of OMS propellant before the deorbit burn.

 One orbit before your desired landing pass, create a manoeuvre node and adjust it so your periapsis is about 20km high and about 1000km after the landing site.
+The program will still display deorbit predictions even if there is no manoeuvre node, as long as your current trajectory brings you deep into the atmosphere.

 Then, run **deorbit.ks**.
 In the GUI window that opens select immediately your desired landing site from the list.
 This script extrapolates the conic trajectory from the manoeuvre node to the **Entry Interface** point, where you cross the 122km altitude line.
 It displays several pieces of data about your predicted state at entry interface.
 From there, it simulates the reentry trajectory using the Guidance algorithm and the specified profiles, drawing the trajectory in the Map view and displaying